SAP-archive/teched2021-DAT163/exercises/ex2/README.md

 83. You are back to the solution home page.
 <br>![](/exercises/ex2/images/Ex02_Part01_83.png)

+You have now modified your data preparation recipe to further isolate the data quality issues on a specific column.
+You also have scheduled a publication of this dataset to take into account potantial metadata changes in the future.

 ## Business Glossary

+After completing these steps you will have created a glossary and business terms and associated them to your enriched dataset.

 1. Click 'glossaries' to access or create a new glossary.
 <br>![](/exercises/ex2/images/Ex02_Part02_01.png)